joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 "Scores on the test dataset for the 'TCGA-KIRC' binary classifier")

-+ 2D UMAP projection of the log-normalized data on the 30 selected features (10 for each type of cancer), suggesting a division into 4 categories of samples rather than 3:
++ 2D UMAP projection of the log-normalized data limited to the 30 selected features (10 for each type of cancer):

 ```python
 xdata.umap_plot("log")
 ```
 ![alt text](imgs/tuto1_UMAP.png
 "2D UMAP plot")

+This plot suggests a division into 4 categories of samples rather than 3.
+A possible interpretation is that the samples in the bottom left cluster may have been miscategorized, and are in fact not cases of KIRC, KIRP or KICH.

 + Log-normalized values accross all samples, for the 30 genes that have been
 selected: